DiyaVj/Profile-Card-Collection/README.md

 * Fork this repo
 * Go to "Profile_Card_Collection" folder
-* Add your profile card link along with your name in the readme.md file.
+* Add your profile card link along with your image link and  your name in the readme.md file in proper format.
 * Go to the "Code" folder, inside that create a folder with your name and put your code files inside that folder.
 * Create a pull request with a title in the format "Profile_card - {Your Name}"